 Thursday, 15th March 2018

-I'll definitely be keeping track of my costs, like in New Zealand, to aid myself and others planning a similar trip.
+I'll be keeping track of my costs, like in New Zealand, to aid myself and others planning a similar trip.

 Spring Break!
 Nobody's around to hear the clock tower.
 Gives me time to unlearn saying "Cheers" every other sentence and that it's okay to strike up random conversations with people.
 American culture is interesting. #justbritishthings #cultureshock #strangerdanger #bluesky #clocktower #americanflag #america #siuc #uon #studyabroad